Trimer superfluidity of antiparallel dipolar excitons in a bilayer heterostructure: Introduction

 The versatility of TMD-based systems opens up the possibility to engineer the dipole orientation of each layer independently.
 In particular, arranging antiparallel dipoles results in inverted interlayer interactions relative to the previously studied parallel case.
 The collective behavior of quantum antiparallel dipoles holds the promise of realizing new phases of composite particles.

-In this work, we investigate a quadrilayer stacking that realizes a bilayer of dipoles with opposite orientations.
-We determine the low-temperature phase diagram via numerically exact large-scale quantum Monte Carlo simulations.
-By tuning to a 1:2 filling ratio among the layers, we stabilize trimers, consisting of a three-exciton inter-layer bound state, which leverage the attractive component of the dipolar interaction.
-At low temperatures and in the dilute limit, these trimers condense, resulting in a phase that partially breaks the global $U(1) \times U(1)$ symmetry down to $U(1)$.
+In this work, we investigate a quadrilayer structure that realizes a bilayer of oppositely oriented dipoles.
+Using numerically exact large-scale quantum Monte Carlo simulations, we determine the low-temperature phase diagram of such a system, specifically at a 1:2 filling ratio between the layers.
+In the vicinity of this point, excitons tend to form trimers, namely three-exciton interlayer bound states that exploit the attractive component of the dipolar interaction.
+At low temperatures and in the dilute limit, these trimers condense, forming a phase that partially breaks the global $U(1) \times U(1)$ symmetry down to $U(1)$.
 Upon increasing the density, we identify a zero-temperature BEC quantum phase transition, where the residual $U(1)$ symmetry breaks.
 The finite-temperature phase diagram exhibits a rich structure featuring Berezinskii–Kosterlitz–Thouless (BKT) transitions between composite and elementary superfluids.
-We discuss the experimental feasibility of realizing this phase diagram and outline observable signatures of the trimer condensate.
+In addition, we also comment on the nature of the phase diagram away from the 1:2 point, discuss the experimental aspects involved in realizing the model in TMD heterostructurs, and outline observable signatures of trimers and their condensation.